 What's noteworthy here is that you'll find many of the same options here that are in other locations as well.
-I suppose this is done for user convenience and I think it's actually pretty handy.
+I suppose this is done for user convenience, and I think it's actually pretty handy.

-Looking at the footer options, I can see that it is lacking in terms of customization in both the free version and pro version.
+Looking at the footer options, I can see that it is lacking in terms of customization in both the free version and the pro version.
 Here, you'll discover:

 - Horizontal footer widget layout options (full-width, boxed)